how to make almond meal

 peeling skin for blanching almonds step 4

-6. Transfer these to the wide pan you used for boiling water, make sure the pan is dry.
+6. Transfer these to the wide pan, make sure the pan is dry.
 Dry roast them on a medium flame till they look moist free or dry.
 Do not discolor them.
 It took about 5 minutes for me to toast.
 Cool completely.
+If you want you can also simply sun dry or dry them in your air fryer or oven on a very low heat.

-8. Pulse them in intervals of 30 to 40 seconds.
-So they don’t release oil.
+8. Pulse them in intervals of 30 to 40 seconds, so they don’t release oil.
 Do not let the grinder become hot or warm as the almonds will begin to release oil immediately.
 If you want almond meal grind to a coarser meal and to make flour grind it finer.
+If you want you may sieve it.

 Related Recipes